tkindy/synchro/README.md

   - `:dbname` - The name of the PostgreSQL database to connect to
   - `:user` - The username to use when connecting to the database
   - `:password` - The password to use when connecting to the database
+  - `:migrate-on-startup?` - Whether to run database migrations on app startup

 It also expects the following parameters passed at the command line: